Ophiuchus (astrology): History

 The constellation is described in the astrological poem of Marcus Manilius as the one that winds in loops: "But, bending its supple neck, the serpent looks back and returns: and the other's hands slide over the loosened coils.
 The struggle will last forever, since they wage it on level terms with equal powers".
 Later in his poem, he describes the astrological influence of Ophiuchus, when the constellation is in its rising phase, as one which offers affinity with snakes and protection from poisons, saying "he renders the forms of snakes innocuous to those born under him.
 They will receive snakes into the folds of their flowing robes, and will exchange kisses with these poisonous monsters and suffer no harm".
 A later 4th century astrologer, known as Anonymous of 379, associated "the bright star of Ophiuchus", Ras Alhague (α Ophiuchi), with doctors, healers or physicians (ἰατρῶν), which may have been because of the association between poisons and medicines.

 Based on the 1930 IAU constellation boundaries, suggestions that there are "13 astrological signs" because "the Sun is in the sign of Ophiuchus" between November 30 and December 18 have been published since at least the 1970s.

-In 1970, Steven Schmidt in his Astrology 14 advocated a 14-sign, equal-length zodiac, introducing Ophiuchus (December 6 to December 31) and Cetus (May 12 to June 6) as new signs.
-His book attracted the attention of the news magazine Time, with mainstream astrologers criticizing Schmidt's proposals (like dropping the usage of classical elements in his system).
+In 1970, Steven Schmidt in his Astrology 14 advocated a 14-sign, equal-length zodiac, introducing Ophiuchus (December 6 to 31) and Cetus (May 12 to June 6) as new signs.
+Schmidt's book attracted the attention of the news magazine Time, where mainstream astrologers criticized his proposals (such as dropping the usage of classical elements in his system).
 This led Schmidt to publish The Astrology 14 Horoscope: How to Cast and Interpret It in 1974, with Pluto as the ruler of Ophiuchus (instead of Scorpio) and Jupiter as the ruler of Cetus.
 Within 20th-century sidereal astrology, the idea was taken up by Walter Berg in the form of his book, The 13 Signs of the Zodiac (1995).
 Berg also supported Pluto as the ruler of Ophiuchus.

 In January 2011, a statement by Parke Kunkle, an astronomer at the Minnesota Planetarium Society, repeated the idea of "the 13th zodiac sign Ophiuchus" which made some headlines in the popular press.